(deprecated) basic adjustments

 - auto

-- Automatically adjust the exposure, taking into account the entire image, or use the color picker to select a rectangular area of the image – the exposure will be automatically adjusted based on the selected region.
+- Automatically adjust the exposure, taking into account the entire image, or use the picker to select a rectangular area of the image – the exposure will be automatically adjusted based on the selected region.
 This allows you to prioritise which parts of the image should be well-exposed.

 - clip